 Ginger has the deserved reputation as being a wonderful calming substance for the stomach.
 Research has been done on ginger as a cancer preventative.
-I’ve written a number of books in which I talk about four things that age the body and promote every disease and they are inflammation (top of the list), oxidation, stress and sugar in the diet.
-Inflammation is involved in diabetes, cancer, obesity, heart disease and every degenerative disease.
+I’ve written a number of books in which I talk about four things that age the body and promote every disease and they are inflammation (top of the list), oxidation, stress, and sugar in the diet.
+Inflammation is involved in diabetes, cancer, obesity, heart disease, and every degenerative disease.

 Anything we can do to lower inflammation is extremely important for our health.
 Oxidation: the damage done by free radicals that are found in oxygen.
 It’s kind of a rusting.
 Oxidative stress is a major part of aging and just about every degenerative disease you can imagine.
 Antioxidants help fight the damage done by these marauding free radicals.

 Garlic is probably the number one medicinal food in the world.
 It goes back thousands of years.
 It’s been found to be helpful for the heart, for the immune system, helps kill parasites, it’s a natural antibiotic and it’s great for blood pressure.
-Matthew Boudoff, a cardiologist at the UCLA David Geffin School of Medicine, has done a lot of research on garlic.
+Matthew Boudoff, a cardiologist at the UCLA David Geffen School of Medicine, has done a lot of research on garlic.
 He found that it actually reduced plaque.
 Aged garlic extract was shown to inhibit the progression of atherosclerosis to lower blood pressure, improve oxidative stress and enhance circulation.
 Garlic has to be chopped up and broken down in order for two compounds to mix together and create allicin.
 There are studies showing the anti-cancer mechanism of sulfur-containing compounds of which garlic and onions are two prime examples.

-Cinnamon.
-A 2004 study showed that cinnamon actually improves blood sugar, glucose and lipids of people with type two diabetes.
+A 2004 study showed that cinnamon actually improves blood sugar, glucose, and lipids of people with type 2 diabetes.
 In the eleven years since this study was done, not all studies have duplicated this.
 Some have shown great results with cinnamon, some have not.
-However, there’s just no downside to using it and there’s potentially lots of upsides.
+However, there’s just no downside to using it and there are potentially lots of upsides.
 There’s a meta-analysis of all the studies of cinnamon use in type two diabetes, and on the whole, they’re very positive.
 Here again the effect of cinnamon tea on postprandial, just means after eating, postprandial glucose simply means your blood sugar after you eat and cinnamon has a nice muting effect on that.
-Here again, more experimental evidence, more reviews and here once again, big surprise, turns out that cinnamon may also have some anti-cancer properties which is a very nice little side benefit so if you’re taking it for blood sugar oh look at this, it may also have some effects on cancer cells, not a bad side effect.
+Here again, more experimental evidence, more reviews, and here once again, big surprise, turns out that cinnamon may also have some anti-cancer properties which is a very nice little side benefit so if you’re taking it for blood sugar oh look at this, it may also have some effects on cancer cells, not a bad side effect.

 Sage is an anti-oxidant and a powerful anti-inflammatory.
-It seems to have a great effect on memory in both younger people and in older.
+It seems to have a great effect on memory in both younger people and older.
 An interesting article shows that sage actually improved glycemic control and lipid profile in type 2 diabetics.
 In a study, they gave sage to a test group and they found that it lowered their fasting glucose; it brought down blood sugar.
 It lowered triglycerides which I consider to be a serious risk factor, far more important than cholesterol, and finally sage increased HDL cholesterol which is generally thought to be the good cholesterol; a list of great effects from a simple spice like sage.